Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Introduction

 If the production rate of this kind of sterile neutrino is always smaller than the cosmic expansion rate, the abundance of the sterile neutrino never reaches the equilibrium value.
 The effect of the sterile neutrino on BBN is then completely negligible.
 This situation has been considered recently \cite{Aeikens:2016rep}, and a parameter region where the sterile neutrino abundance is extremely small has been searched by an analytical estimate.
 However, as shown in this paper, observational constraints on primordial abundances do not exclude the situation that the sterile neutrino is abundantly produced in thermal bath and its abundance attains the equilibrium value in the early universe.
 Furthermore, the observational abundance of $^4$He is possibly explained by the effect of the sterile neutrino better than in standard BBN model, as argued in this paper.

-In this study, we adopt the same model as Ref. \cite{Pas:2005rb} and study effects of a sterile neutrino in an extra-dimensional universe by a numerical BBN calculation in detail.
+In this study, we adopt the same scheme as Ref. \cite{Pas:2005rb} and study effects of a sterile neutrino in an extra-dimensional universe by a numerical BBN calculation in detail.
+Especially, we considered not only the matter effects but also wave packet formalism to describe the oscillation between active and sterile neutrinos in the five-dimensional universe.
 Since the primordial element abundances can be measured with a good precision by the recent great advent of astrophysical spectroscopic observations, the BBN study turns out to be a useful test bed for deriving the cosmological constraints on nonstandard models.
-For example, some parameters in the modified gravity models, such as $f(R)$ and $f(G)$ gravity, were constrained in detail \cite{Kusa16}.
+For example, some parameters in the modified gravity models, such as $f(R)$ and $f(G)$ gravity, were constrained in detail \cite{Kusakabe:2015ida}.
 In addition, effects of some supersymmetric (SUSY) particles in the early universe have been investigated and parameters, i.e., the lifetime and mass, can be constrained \cite{Kusa14}.

 We include effects of the extra dimensional sterile neutrino in the BBN epoch as follows.
 The cosmic expansion rate is modified by the large extra dimension \cite{Ichiki:2002eh, Sasankan:2016ixg} as well as the energy density \cite{Lee:1977ua, Sato:1977ye} of the sterile neutrino traveling on or off our 3 + 1 dimensional brane.
 Then the modified Friedmann equation and the energy density of decoupled sterile neutrino may change the primordial element abundances.
 Therefore, the parameters relevant to the extra dimension and the sterile neutrino can be constrained by using observational data of primordial light element abundances.